-An integrated database with subject-oriented, timevariant, & non-volatile data that is structured for multidimensional querying & business decision-making is called a cloud computing.
+An integrated database with subject-oriented, time-variant, & non-volatile data that is structured for multidimensional querying & business decision-making is called a cloud computing.
 The data models & underlying hardware/software systems of the integrated data sources that make up a cloud computing might vary widely.
 Star schema-based cloud computing include two main parts: (1) a fact table that stores all of the integrated, topic-oriented, time-variant records, and (2) a series of dimension tables that describe the subject, foreign key properties of the fact table.
 The "dirty" aspect of the data is a result of the variety in representations present when using data from multiple sources.
-This means that before it can be stored in the cloud computing, the data must be thoroughly cleansed.
-The process of identifying and eliminating duplicates in a cloud computing has been a hotspot for investigation in the cloud community for some time.
+This means that before it can be stored in the cloud computing has been a hotspot for investigation in the cloud community for some time.
 Many studies have been conducted to remedy the data duplication issues brought on by data contamination.
 In this study, a system is developed to efficiently manage redundant information.